-Anyway, I entered the cabin not long after and the cabin is similar to any other MD80s aircraft, that makes sense after all this aircraft was supposed to be the MD-95 (Built and design from MD) until Boeing took over McDonnell Douglas and renamed it to Boeing 717.
-Not long after, the production of this aircraft had stopped as its competing directly against its own product, the Boeing 737-600.
-One unique feature about this aircraft is its the only aircraft that is powered by BMW-Roll Royce engines, a join venture between both engine manufacturers.
+Anyway, I entered the cabin not long after and the cabin is similar to any other MD80s aircraft, that makes sense after all these aircraft was supposed to be the MD-95 (Built and design from MD) until Boeing took over McDonnell Douglas and renamed it to Boeing 717.
+Not long after, the production of this aircraft had stopped as it is competing directly against its own product, the Boeing 737-600.
+One unique feature about this aircraft is its the only aircraft that is powered by BMW-Roll Royce engines, a joint venture between both engine manufacturers.

 For the cabin, its in a 2-3 seating configuration.
 The cabin width is smaller than the Airbus A320 and Boeing 737 which are both in 3-3 seating configuration.
 This Boeing 717's fuselage is pretty short and its main competitors are the A318 and Boeing 737-600.

-Legroom space is quite tight but its alright for a short sector like this.
-Fortunately I had the middle seat free.
+Legroom space is quite tight but it is alright for a short sector like this.
+Fortunately, I had the middle seat free.
 I can't imagine flying this aircraft for more than 3 hrs on a full flight, it would be too much for me to take.
 If that happens, I would probably take the aisle seat.

 This is the newer cabin.
-From what I was told, 3 aircraft including this were in this interior.
+From what I was told, 3 aircraft including this was in this interior.